 After including the calculated value of U, net section fracture governs the design strength, but the member is still adequate from a design standpoint.

-Example 2.4 Determine the design strength of an ASTM A992 W8 x 24 with four lines if ¾ in. diameter bolts in standard holes, two per flange, as shown in the Figure below.
+Example 2.4 Determine the design strength of an ASTM A992 W8 x 24 with four lines of ¾ in. diameter bolts in standard holes, two per flange, as shown in the Figure below.

 Assume the holes are located at the member end and the connection length is 9.0 in.
-Also calculate at what length this tension member would cease to satisfy the slenderness limitation in LRFD specification B7
+Also calculate at what length this tension member would cease to satisfy the slenderness limitation in LRFD specification D1